As pained as we felt to leave Siem Reap behind, we had one huge reason to get to Bangkok: SONGKRAN!

 This was going to be a fun few days!

 We arrived in Bangkok after a horrendous bus journey from Siem Reap.
-We’d heard it was a horrendous journey, though to be honest, we were pleasantly surprised that for the most part it wasn’t too bad.
-We left our hostel on a coach, arrived at the border by midday, spent an hour at the border (much better than the reported 3 hour waits we’d been dreading), and were shepherded on an army-style truck to a nearby café to wait for our onward transport.
+We’d heard it was a horrendous journey too, though to be honest, we were pleasantly surprised that for the most part it wasn’t too bad.
+We left our hostel on a coach, arrived at the border by midday, spent an hour at the border (much better than the reported three-hour waits we’d been dreading), and were shepherded on an army-style truck to a nearby café to wait for our onward transport.
 I have to admit I was a little worried that the truck would be our mode of transport for the rest of the journey!

 In the border crossing chaos, we’d lost our friend Matt, and were worried we might not see him again.
 Luckily, we managed to delay getting on our next bus until he arrived at the café, and then off we went again, this time squished into a minibus with our luggage piled up dangerously close to falling on someone’s head.

 The second – and worst – part of the journey had begun, and I thought quietly to myself that maybe I shouldn’t have felt so relieved that it hadn’t been so bad.
-But then, just as we were almost in Bangkok, it got worse – we reached the outside of Bangkok’s international airport, where traffic was gridlocked.
+And then, just as we were almost in Bangkok, it got worse – we reached the outside of Bangkok’s international airport, where traffic was gridlocked.

 Thankfully when we DID arrive, we only had a two minute walk to our hostel, two blocks away from the backpacker staple, Khao San Road.
-It was 8pm and we were totally exhausted after the mega 11 hour journey (which is supposed to take 6 – like it ever does!), but we managed to pull ourselves together for a little meal out with Matt.
+It was 8pm and we were totally exhausted after the mega 11 hour journey (which is supposed to take 6 – as if it ever does!), but we managed to pull ourselves together for a little meal out with Matt.